 Volkswagen International

-AG (German "people's car", pronounced [ˈfɔlksˌvaːgən]) or VW is an automobile manufacturer based in Wolfsburg, Germany in the state of Lower Saxony.
+Volkswagen AG (German "people's car", pronounced [ˈfɔlksˌvaːgən]) or VW is an automobile manufacturer based in Wolfsburg, Germany in the state of Lower Saxony.

-Volkswagen Group, one of the world's four largest car producers.
+It forms the core of Volkswagen Group, one of the world's four largest car producers.

 Its German tagline is "Aus Liebe zum Automobil", which is translated as "For the love of the car" - or, "For Love of the People's Cars," as translated by VW in other languages.